 Our strong partnerships with organizations around the world have enabled us to provide some of the best health services in Uganda at Bwindi Community Hospital, and we are proud of our achievements that have been made possible with the help of our partners.

 Sustain For Life (SFL)has supported the work of Bwindi Community Hospital for several years; paid for the feeding programme at the Hospital for our patients and staff, supported Child Healthcare Access Programme (CHAP) -a programme that enabled all children under the age of five in the Bwindi area to access free healthcare.

 Sustain For Life supports in partnership with Comic Relief support the Live at Birth project which grew out of (CHAP).
-They also support the growing of nutritional and fresh food at the hospital to feed patients and staff.
+They also supported the growing of nutritional and fresh food at the hospital to feed patients and staff.